Minecraft337/MC-Plugin/README.md

 This command reloads the plugin.
 After the reload, you may see bugs, so it's better to restart the server.
 # Permissions
 **mcplugin.reload**<br>
-Needs to allow players to reload the plugin.
+Needs to allow players to reload the plugin.<br>
 **mcplugin.overload**<br>
-Needs to allow players to seen overload warning in game chat.
+Needs to allow players to seen overload warning in game chat.<br>
 # Installation
 **1.** Download the .jar file of the plugin.<br>
 **2.** Put the .jar file into the plugins folder.<br>